Diwali Sweets/Mithai

 Badam Barfi: Square shaped Barfi made from Almonds and topped with cardamom seeds and pistachio nuts.

-Ras Malai: Medallions of home-made curd cheese served in a sweetened cream sauce.
+Ras Malai: Medallions of home-made curd cheese served in sweetened cream sauce.

 Rasgulla: These round sweets hail from Bengal.
-They are white in color and come with a tasty syrup.
+They are white in color and come immersed in a tasty syrup.